espenmjos/d2gs/README.md

 # d2gs
-Ubuntu Docker image of Diablo 2 Game Server
+Ubuntu Docker image of Diablo 2 Game Server v1.13d

 Intended to use as a private Diablo 2 game server in combination with pvpgn.
 See https://pvpgn.pro/d2gs_installation.html for overview.
 Tested together with a docker image of pvpgn on the same server.
+I will also upload this soon.

 # Build
 Warning!
 Takes a long time to build and downloads over 1GB of data files.
 For continuous build testing please map needed Diablo 2 files from a local folder.